DimaKudosh/pydfs-lineup-optimizer/docs/usage.rst

 Another way to create optimizer is to use LineupOptimizer class directly.
 LineupOptimizer constructor takes only one argument, it's settings.
-Settings is a class inherited from BaseSettings abstract class, it store all necessary for optimizer data like positions and budget etc. Each fantasy sport site and sport have there own settings class.
+Settings is a class inherited from BaseSettings abstract class, it store all necessary for optimizer data like positions, budget etc. Each fantasy sport site and sport have there own settings class.
 For example for FanDuel fantasy football it's FanDuelFootballSettings class.

 .. code-block:: python